Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 04.24.34 UTC
+- WIB: Minggu, 23 November 2025 05.28.16 UTC
-- WITA: Minggu, 23 November 2025 05.24.34 UTC
+- WITA: Minggu, 23 November 2025 06.28.16 UTC
-- WIT: Minggu, 23 November 2025 06.24.34 UTC
+- WIT: Minggu, 23 November 2025 07.28.16 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: motivational
+Kategori: friendship